green3g/cmv-widgets/README.md

 A widget designed for use in CMV that allows the user to save the current state of the map extent and visible layers.

+This widget is currently in beta stage, as it has not been thoroughly tested yet.
+Feel free to contact me with bugs and I will fix them as time permits.

+<h3>Description:</h3>
-<h3>Description: Allows the user to save</h3>
- the current state of the map extent and visible layers.
+Allows the user to save the current state of the map extent and visible layers.

 ![URL Field](https://github.com/roemhildtg/CMV_AppSettings/blob/master/URL_Screenshot.PNG)